mazeninvent/Test68200168/README.md

 # Balancing Lower Body for PIB the Humanoid Robot

-## Introduction to Balancing
+## Introduction

-Balancing is a fundamental capability for humanoid robots, enabling them to maintain stability while standing or moving.
-In this project, we focus on balancing the lower body of PIB, our humanoid robot, using control algorithms applied to a simplified model of an inverted pendulum on a cart.
-By implementing control strategies like PID and LQR, we aim to keep the robot upright and stable.
+To aquire stable movement on the ground for pib, we created a wheel leg hybrid to achieve both; fast, energy efficient and manuevarbility of wheels and ability to squat and change posture of legs.
+For this system, balancing is a fundamental capability to enable stability.
+In this project, we focus on balancing the lower body of pib, using control algorithms applied to a simplified model of an inverted pendulum on a cart.
+By implementing control strategies like PID and LQR, we aim to keep the robot upright and stable while moving.

-## Introduction to Moteus and MJBots
+## MJbots MOTEUS

 [Moteus](https://github.com/mjbots/moteus) is a high-performance servo motor controller designed by MJBots.
 It is ideal for robotic applications requiring precise motion control.
 Moteus offers advanced features such as torque, position, and velocity control, making it suitable for implementing sophisticated control algorithms needed for balancing tasks.
+We will be using R4.1 controller for this project to control 90kv eagle power brushless motor.
+The internal control loops for the motor is explained in [PID for motor](https://pib-rocks.atlassian.net/wiki/x/AQBGEg)

 ## Installation